briefley/crypto-api/README.md

 # Crypto API
 A simple Laravel endpoint which calculates all possible conversion ways for provided currency dataset.
 Developed as a programming job interview task.
-Utilizes DFS as the core algorithm.
+Utilizes BFS as the core algorithm.

 ## Installation Guide
 Just refer to default Laravel installation guide here: